 I also find that there is most often no consistency in the way the health problem was reported.
 There can be appreciable anger regarding the timeliness and quality of care.
 Few ask about this, but it is critical because it sets the stage for how the patient will respond to current (and future) care.

 Clinically, I look not only for missing data but for inconsistencies.
 An exam can be an extended period of observation.
 You can determine whether the restrictions and assigned physical limits are consistent with what is seen in the office.
-You can also determine if the history contradicts what was said elsewhere (almost always the case_whether deliberate or accidental).
+You can also determine if the history contradicts what was said elsewhere (almost always the case whether deliberate or accidental).

-The most critical inconsistency is where others are making elaborate efforts for transitional duty with the employer, and, yet, the patient has no intention of returning to that job_and often no intention of returning at all.
+The most critical inconsistency is where others are making elaborate efforts for transitional duty with the employer, and, yet, the patient has no intention of returning to that job and often no intention of returning at all.

-Inconsistency is not always a sign of dishonesty.
+When terminating, inconsistency is not always a sign of dishonesty.
 It can be a sign of confusion and/or depression.
 In either case, inconsistency can obstruct access to appropriate care.